build-on-aws/content/posts/build-an-affirmation-app/index.md

 ## About the Author

 Jen Looper is the Head of Academic Advocacy at AWS and manages a team in Developer Relations all about curating the higher-ed student journey through great content, cool events, and a valuable community experience on campuses globally called [Cloud Clubs](https://s12d.com/cloud-clubs).
-Learn more about Academic Advocacy's initiatives [on our web site](https://s12d.com/students).
+Learn more about Academic Advocacy's initiatives [on our website](https://s12d.com/students).